Kruj06/training_ONT_VM/README.md

-# App TrainingONT: Biosphere BASE environment for ONT analysis using Jupyter
+# App TrainingONT: Biosphere BASE environment for the cours "Introduction to Minion data analysis for viral metagenome"

 ## Description

+Methods for sequencing complete genomes such as microorganisms, plant, including pathogens, are evolving with so-called "third generation sequencing" methods.
+In particular, Oxford Nanopore Technology (ONT) offers small-sized sequencers equipment that allow for easy use in several research laboratories, especially in the African developing countries.
+This booming technology makes it possible to meet the high demand for sequencing, in many fields: medical, environmental, animal, plant...

+Université Joseph Ki-Zerbo and its partners (LMI Patho Bios, CIRAD, IRD, INERA) are organising this training for scientists and students from West Africa.
+This training will enable them to take advantage of these new technologies to meet the challenges they face on pathogen issues.

+In this cours, we want to know how diverse the pineapple metavirome is.
+For that we will use taxonomic assignment of nanopore reads and assembly methods.
-The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
-Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.

- This IFB cloud appliance provides both the Jupyter Notebook and Lab environment (see [explanations](https://jupyter.org/index.html)).
-Biosphere's users can switch these environments simply by changing the relative URL of the service from '/tree' to '/lab'.
+This cours will be done using Jupyter Notebook, an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
+IFB cloud appliance provides both the Jupyter Notebook and Lab environment (see [explanations](https://jupyter.org/index.html)).

-This Jupyter app is based on the Jupyter Docker Stacks (see [details](https://jupyter-docker-stacks.readthedocs.io)).
-By default, this Biosphere app uses the stack `jupyter/datascience-notebook` but users can choose any other existing stack with an Advanced deployment in Biosphere portal.

-Main jupyter stacks are:
-- `jupyter/minimal-notebook`: Minimally-functional Jupyter Notebook server, Miniconda Python 3.x, Pandoc and TeX Live for notebook document conversion
-- `jupyter/r-notebook`: Everything in jupyter/minimal-notebook and popular packages from the R ecosystem.
-- `jupyter/scipy-notebook`: Everything in jupyter/minimal-notebook and popular packages from the scientific Python ecosystem.
-- `jupyter/datascience-notebook`: Everything in the jupyter/scipy-notebook and jupyter/r-notebook images, plus libraries for data analysis from the Julia, Python, and R communities.
-- `jupyter/tensorflow-notebook`: Everything in jupyter/scipy-notebook and popular Python deep learning libraries.

-*See a detailed list of available Jupyter stacks [there](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html).*

 ## Tools